as5tb/as5tb.github.io/_posts/2018-01-24-designing-rugby-smash.md

   <tr>
     <td>What could have gone better in your learning?</td>
-    <td>I could have been more alert to my mistakes so I could fix them quicker
+  <td>I could have been more alert to my mistakes so I could fix them quicker</td>
   </tr>

   <tr>